You must be impressed with the ‘Idea’ AD and this time it is back with the ‘Walk when you talk’ idea.

-Is it just an AD in changing the health and mindset of people or an AD to increase the mobile connection sales?
+Is it just an AD in changing the health and mindset of people or an AD to increase mobile connection sales?

 I’m not even sure whether you would call it just another AD or maybe a hidden message for doctors or traditional seasoned managers, whom I have correlated it after seeing this AD.
 The context of roles is different but the consciousness prescription is the same ‘Practice what you preach’ – ‘Walk when you talk’

 So, would I like to be classified under ‘walk and talk’ or ‘talk and talk’?

-I certainly do not want to die yet another ‘talk and talk’ – preach and preach supervisor under at any context.
+I certainly do not want to die yet another ‘talk and talk’ – preach and preach supervisor under any context.

-I have realized this time in Germany that I do not want to be a great tester, best supervisor, best test analyst but I do wish eagerly to be a ‘team-defender', so that I can preach the team members what I have learnt from my mistakes for several years being a tester and on the deeper domain.
+I have realized this time in Germany that I do not want to be a great tester, best supervisor, best test analyst but I do wish eagerly to be a ‘team-defender’, so that I can preach the team members what I have learned from my mistakes for several years being a tester and on the deeper domain.

 I also do not want to create and possess the best method of personal growth and make my profile very impressive in LinkedIn – yet I do want to keep my passion for testing skills alive in my profile.
 I don’t want to be treated just another resource for billable, but more to do with how valued I will be for the team.

-I don’t like to create a bit of suspicious of skip-level meeting amongst the team members, but I would like to be fairly judged by the team in written and having no known name or identity of the team members.
+I don’t like to create a bit of suspicious of skip-level meetings amongst the team members, but I would like to be fairly judged by the team in written and having no known name or identity of the team members.